p-adic L-functions for unitary groups: Local theory of ordinary forms

-We assume the ordinary cuspidal anti-holomorphic representation $\pi$ of $G_1$ is of type $(\kappa,K_r)$, $K_r = K^pI_r$, and satisfies the Gorenstein, Minimality, and Global Multiplicity One Hypotheses of section \ref{BIG}.
+Suppose $\pi$ satisfies the Gorenstein, Minimality, and Global Multiplicity One Hypotheses of section \ref{BIG}.
 Let $S$ be the set of finite primes, not dividing $p$, at which $K^p$ is not hyperspecial maximal.
 We summarize the implications of the local theory for the identification of automorphic forms in $\pi$.
-We let $\pi^{\flat}$ denote the dual representation of $\pi$, viewed as a holomorphic automorphic representation of $G_1$.
 Let $I_{\pi}$ and $\hat{I}_{\pi}$ be as in Section \ref{locrep}.
-We say that the anti-holomorphic cuspidal representation of $G_1$ is {\it in the family determined by $\pi$} if there is a non-trivial character $\lambda_{\pi'}$ of the Hecke algebra $\TT = \TT_{\pi}$ defining the action of the unramified Hecke operators on $\pi'$.
+We say that the anti-holomorphic cuspidal representation $\pi'$ of $G_1$ is {\it in the family determined by $\pi$} if there is a non-trivial character $\lambda_{\pi'}$ of the Hecke algebra $\TT = \TT_{\pi}$ defining the action of the unramified Hecke operators on $\pi'$.
 Any such $\pi'$ is assumed to be given with a factorization \eqref{factor}.
 The factors $\pi'_w$, for $w \mid p$, are all (tempered) subquotients of principal series representations.

 In what follows, the Borel subalgebras $\mathfrak{b}^+_{\sigma}$ are chosen at archimedean places $\sigma$ as in Section \ref{holoreps}.
 The Minimality Hypothesis allows us to choose $v_S$ uniformly for $\pi'$ in the following proposition.